KingOfDog/Kopfrechen-Trainer/README.md

 ### Installation
 To get this app just download the newest version from the downloads folder and open the file.
 Make sure that you've installed the newest version of [Java](http://java.com/download).

-Now you can start easily and improve your mental arithmetic speed.
+Now you can start to easily improve your mental arithmetic speed.

 ### Functions
 This app offers the possibility to getting tested in the sector of *mental arithmetic*.
 This contains **addition**, **subtraction**, **multiplication** and **division** exercises.
 These exercises you have to solve quickly and correctly.